 The Beauceron has long served farms in France herding sheep and cattle.
-During the World Wars, Beaucerons were used by the French army, especially as messengers due to their ability to follow commands.
+During the world wars, Beaucerons were used by the French army, especially as messengers due to their ability to follow commands.
 They also were used in mine detection and tracking.
-They continue to be used as police dogs and in search and rescue.
+This breed continues to be used as police dogs and in search and rescue.

-The short, double coat needs only minimal grooming.
-Brush your dog regularly and give him a bath every three or four months.
+The dog's double coat needs only minimal grooming.
+Brush your dog regularly and give it a bath every three or four months.
 You will see the most shedding in the spring and fall and just a little the rest of the year.
 Be sure to trim your dog's nails about once a month to keep them tidy and prevent painful splitting.
-Don't forget those hind double dewclaws.
-Be sure to help your dog with oral hygiene by brushing his teeth at least a couple times each week.
+Don't forget about the hind double dewclaws.
+Be sure to help your dog with oral hygiene by brushing its teeth at least twice a week.
 The Beauceron likes to mouth things, so have plenty of durable chew toys available.

 By temperament, the Beauceron is watchful, loyal, energetic, and protective without aggression.
 An intelligent dog, the Beauceron is often described by owners as an independent thinking dog.
-He is highly trainable and can put his energy to good use in dog sports and obedience competition.
+It is highly trainable and can put its energy to good use in dog sports and obedience competition.

 Courageous but cautious, the Beauceron should be approachable, but not overly eager to make new friends, instead reserving judgment and holding strangers at arm's length.
-He is a tolerant dog with children, affectionate with his family, and protective of his flock, both human and animal.
+This breed is generally tolerant dog with children, affectionate with its family, and protective of its flock, both human and animal.
 Shyness or undue aggression are not acceptable in this breed.
-You should socialize your dog from a young age to expose him to a variety of situations.
+You should socialize your dog from a young age to expose it to a variety of situations.

-Having a Beauceron isn't just a commitment to having a dog in your home, it's a commitment to allowing somebody to follow you around all day, so close that you trip if you turn around too fast, slip into the bathroom behind you before you can shut the door, and take over a large portion of the bed if you let him.
+Having a Beauceron isn't just a commitment to having a dog in your home, it's a commitment to allowing somebody to follow you around all day, so close that you trip if you turn around too fast; it will take over a large portion of the bed if you let it.
 In short, you agree to acquire a shadow along with all the other responsibilities of a dog.

-The desire of a herding dog to keep his "flock" together, be it children, the neighborhood cats, or sheep, often times frustrates the owner, but it is what they were bred for.
+The desire of a herding dog to keep its "flock" together, be it children, the neighborhood cats, or sheep, oftentimes frustrates the owner, but it is what they were bred for.
 The drive to work in these dogs is strong and they need to be given a job to do in order to be at peace with themselves.
 Like many dogs, herding breeds can be destructive and irritating when bored.
 Lots of exercise is the key to a happy and healthy herder.
 Take your dog running, cycling, and hiking.
-Walk him on a leash as he may be aggressive towards other dogs and try to herd other people passing by.
+Walk it on a leash as it may be aggressive toward other dogs and try to herd other people passing by.

 Common Health Problems

 While any dog breed can develop health problems, responsible breeders take care to maintain the highest breed standards as established by kennel clubs, like the American Kennel Club.
 Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the breed.
+Some hereditary health problems can occur in the breed.

 The following are some conditions to be aware of: